How much does it cost to see a psychologist?

 Cancellation fees are currently set as follows:

-– More than 47 working hours notice: No fee
+– More than 47 hours notice: No fee

 Working hours are defined as occurring between 8am-5pm AEST, Monday to Friday.

 Deposit fees on initial consultations are refundable with more than 47 working hours notice of cancellation.
-Apply for a refund of your deposit by emailing hello@drbek.com.au with your name, telephone number, screenshot of the confirmation you received when you cancelled the appointment, and bank details for the refund to be made.
-We require these details to be able to approve the refund request.
+We will need your bank details or Personal PayID for a refund to be made.
 A $10.00 administration fee will be deducted.
 Deposits are non-refundable for cancellations with less than 48 working hours notice.

 Outstanding fees must be paid in full in order to book any future appointments.